CoolAid48/CoolClubBot/README.md

-Welcome to my personal brainchild that I wanted to share with the public!
-I made a basic Discord Bot for my Community Discord Server using node.js...
-Shoutout to Under Ctrl, MrJAwesome, and Golden Development for the basic tutorials!
+Welcome to my personal brainchild!
+I made a basic Discord Bot for my Community Discord Server using node.js!
+Shoutout to Under Ctrl, MrJAwesome, and Golden Development for the basic tutorials, and ChatGPT for just getting me...

+My Discord Server and home of CoolClubBot: https://discord.gg/UXEJpDrFah